acteng/atip/README.md

 `npm install` once.
 Use `npm run dev` to work locally.
 To auto-format code, `npm run fmt`.

+### Monkey-patching dependencies

+If you need to temporarily modify an NPM dependency (like say `route-snapper`), you can:

+1. Manually modify something in `node_modules/`
+2.  `rm -rf node_modules/.vite; npm run dev`
+3. The change should take effect.
+If not, Ctrl+Shift+R in browser to force a refresh

+To clean up afterwards, delete `node_modules` and `npm i` again.

 ## Tests

 Run all tests: `npm run test`